 Funding for this publication was provided in part by the John Rex Endowment.

-The authors wish to express appreciation to Chris Gunter, Nichole Huff, Susan Jakes, Debra Ireland, and Barbara Scott for their assistance in preparing this publication.
+The authors wish to express appreciation to Chris Gunter, Nichole Huff, Susan Jakes, Joanna Lelekacs, Debra Ireland, and Barbara Scott for their assistance in preparing this publication.

-This publication in the Local Foods series is the second of eight publications about childcare center production gardens:
+This publication in the Local Foods series is the second of fifteen publications about childcare center production gardens:

 - Growing and Cooking Fruits and Vegetables at Childcare Centers (LF-007-01)